Normal approximation of subgraph counts in the random-connection model: Cumulants of multiparameter stochastic integrals

-and $v_{i,j}(x,y)$, $\{i,j\}\in E(G)$, are random processes $v(x,y)$ independent of the underlying Poisson point process~$\Xi$.
-The next proposition is a consequence of Proposition~2 in \cite{prkhp}, which relies on Proposition~3.1 of \cite{momentpoi} and Lemma~2.1 of \cite{bogdan}. \begin{prop} Let $n \geq 1$ and $r\geq 2$.
-The $n$-$th$ moment of the multiparameter stochastic integral \eqref{e1} is given by the summation

-where we let $x_{k,l}^\rho:=x_\eta$ whenever $(k,l)\in \eta$, for $\rho \in \Pi([n]\times [r])$ and $\eta\in\rho$. \end{prop} The next proposition rewrites the product in \eqref{nthexpectation0-0} as a product on the edges of the graph $\rho_G$ similarly to Proposition~4 of \cite{prkhp} when $v(x,y)$ vanishes on the diagonal, and it generalizes Proposition~2.4 of \cite{jansen} from two-parameter Poisson stochastic integrals to multiparameter integrals of higher orders. \begin{prop} Let $n \geq 1$, $r\geq 2$, and assume that the process $v(x,y)$ vanishes on diagonals, i.e. $v(x,x) = 0$, $x\in \real^d$.
+Proposition~\ref{p01-1-4} rewrites the product in \eqref{nthexpectation0-0} of Proposition~\ref{p01-1-0} as a product on the edges of the graph $\rho_G$ similarly to Proposition~4 in \cite{prkhp} when $v(x,y)$ vanishes on the diagonal, and it generalizes Proposition~2.4 of \cite{jansen} from two-parameter Poisson stochastic integrals to multiparameter integrals of higher orders. \begin{prop} Let $n \geq 1$, $r\geq 2$, and assume that the process $v(x,y)$ vanishes on diagonals, i.e. $v(x,x) = 0$, $x\in \real^d$.
 Then, the $n$-$th$ moment of the multiparameter stochastic integral \eqref{e1} is given by the summation

 over connected non-flat partitions, where $m ({\eta_1,\eta_2})$ represents the multiplicity of the edge $(\eta_1,\eta_2)$ in the multigraph $\widetilde{\rho}_G$. \end{prop} The next proposition is a consequence of Propositions~\ref{mainthm-1} and \ref{p01-1-4}, and it also extends Proposition~2.5 of \cite{jansen} from the two-parameter case to the multiparameter case.
 Note that in our setting, the two-parameter case only applies to the edge counting. \begin{prop} Let $n \geq 1$, $r \geq 2$, and assume that the process $v(x,y)$ vanishes on diagonals, i.e. $v(x,x) = 0$, $x\in \real^d$.
 Then, the $n$-$th$ cumulant of the multiparameter stochastic integral \eqref{e1} is given by the summation